-We handle Uncontested or Contested Divorces, Custody and Visitation cases in the Williamsburg, VA – Hampton, VA (Peninsula) region.
+We handle Uncontested or Contested Divorces, Child Custody Lawyer and Visitation cases in the Williamsburg, James City County, New Kent County, VA – Hampton, VA (Peninsula) region.

 To file an Uncontested Divorce there must be no issues unresolved regarding property, support, custody, etc. People usually file this type of divorce if they have already decided how to divide their property and handle the custody and visitation issues.
 Another classic example of “uncontested” is when the parties have already been separated for a number of years.
 In these situations the parties simply need an attorney to draft a Property Settlement Agreement to put the understanding in a legally enforceable written format.